-ment of a floating boat exhibit named HELLAS LIBERTY, which is one of the three remaining ships in its United States Government.
+The Association's purpose is the maintenance and management of a floating boat exhibit named HELLAS LIBERTY, which is one of the three remaining ships in its category and which was given to the Greek Republic by the United States Government.

-effort to maintain the floating boat exhibit HELLAS LIBERTY.
+Star Bulk has provided funds to support the Association's effort to maintain the floating boat exhibit HELLAS LIBERTY.